 Acceleration occurs when a fragrance oil brings the batter to trace extremely quickly — sometimes too quickly to work with!
-In the case above, the fragrance oil thickened the batter to the consistency of pudding almost immediately after being mixed in with a spoon (notice the top left photo).
+In the case above, the fragrance oil thickened the batter to the consistency of pudding almost immediately after being mixed in with a spoon (notice the top right photo).
 Just to see how thick we could get it, we took a stick blender to it to see if it would seize, which is a more advanced form of acceleration.
 Seized soap is the more like the texture of Play-Doh or clay, and at that point it’s almost impossible to pour into a mold or work with at all.
 In this case, the fragrance got fairly thick, but we still managed to glop it into the mold.
 If you have a seizing or accelerating fragrance, just get that batch into the mold as quickly as you can.
 Be prepared for it to heat up quickly.
 Often there is a correlation between the acceleration/seizing and excessive, quick heat in your soap batch.
 On to the next one!

 Note: Although we stick blended the batter for the purpose of experimentation, we generally do not recommend stick blending fragrances into your soap batter.
 It can cause even the most well-behaved fragrance oils to accelerate or seize up.